wp-plugins/nextgen-facebook/readme.txt

 **Once installed and activated, NGFB Open Graph+ enhances your webpages immediately by adding Open Graph meta tags based on your content -- there's no need to configure any additional settings**.

-= Twitter Cards =

-NGFB Open Graph+ (Pro version) also provides the [Summary](https://dev.twitter.com/docs/cards/types/summary-card), [Large Image Summary](https://dev.twitter.com/docs/cards/large-image-summary-card), [Photo](https://dev.twitter.com/docs/cards/types/photo-card), [Gallery](https://dev.twitter.com/docs/cards/types/gallery-card), and [Player](https://dev.twitter.com/docs/cards/types/player-card) Cards, including configurable image sizes for each.

 = Images and Videos =

 NGFB Open Graph+ detects and uses all images, associated or included in your webpage content, and embedded videos from YouTube, Vimeo, and Wistia (including the preview image).
-NGFB Open Graph+ was specifically written to support galleries and images from NextGEN Gallery, but it also works just as well with the WordPress Media Library.
+NGFB Open Graph+ was specifically written to support albums, galleries and images from NextGEN Gallery, but it also works just as well with the built-in WordPress Media Library.

 **The NextGEN Gallery plugin is not required to use all the features of this plugin**.

+= Twitter Cards =

+NGFB Open Graph+ also provides the [Summary](https://dev.twitter.com/docs/cards/types/summary-card), [Large Image Summary](https://dev.twitter.com/docs/cards/large-image-summary-card), [Photo](https://dev.twitter.com/docs/cards/types/photo-card), [Gallery](https://dev.twitter.com/docs/cards/types/gallery-card), and [Player](https://dev.twitter.com/docs/cards/types/player-card) Cards, including configurable image sizes for each.

 = Social Buttons =